lucaslafere/singmeasong-front/README.md

 ```

 Then, in the window that was opened, select "E2E Testing", pick the browser you like the most, and select the tests already there.

+PS: The tests use http://localhost:5000 as the default API address for testing.
+If you do not run the server API on this PORT, you MUST change it in cypress -> support -> commands, as the tests aren't currently supporting .env settings.